NeuroTechX/EEG-ExPy/doc/misc/ntcs_phase1_instructions.md

 1. Register and run through the informed consent.
 2. Check your e-mail.
 This will give you a personalized link for uploading your recorded data.
 It will also give you these instructions.
-3. Install eeg-notebooks.
+3. Install miniconda & setup environment
-4. Connect your eeg-device.
-5. Run experiment, record your data
+4. Install eeg-notebooks & dependencies
+5. Setup your eeg-device (links to Muse, OpenBCI, Neurosity specific setups)
+6. Run experiment using the script prompts
+7. Find the recorded data on your local machine
-6. Upload to the form via the personalized link from your first e-mail.
+8. Upload to the form via the personalized link from your first e-mail.